Healthier Yoga, Smarter Yoga With Dr. BookspanCopyright © Jolie Bookspan MEd, PhD, FAWM

 Warrior 3 or Virabhadrasana III

-Stand on one foot, stretch arms forward and one leg lifted back
+Stand on one foot, stretch arms forward with one leg lifted back

-Plank, Chaturanga Pose, 4 Legged Staff Pose - holding a pushup position
+Plank, Chaturanga Four-Legged Staff Pose - Holding a pushup position

 "Abdominal Muscle Exercise - Better, Different, Not What You Think" - Healthline removed this article.
 See how abdominal are supposed to work during real life on my page for Abdominal Muscles and Spine Position.